warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

 I just want to stand still for a moment how cool this is.
-Just by adding one dependency, you’re getting the whole Activiti REST API embedded in your application!
+Just by adding one dependency, youï¿½re getting the whole Activiti REST API embedded in your application!

-Let’s make it even cooler, and add following dependency
+Letï¿½s make it even cooler, and add following dependency

 ```maven
 <dependency>